- Capturem rapid purification technology

 There is a constant need for faster, more efficient antibody and protein purification processes at any scale.
 Capturem membrane technology allows for purification directly from complex matrices, such as cell supernatants, in minutes.
 This technology also provides highly purified and concentrated antibodies and his-tagged proteins, even from samples containing additives not compatible with other purification technologies.

-Find out more about Capturem technology: click on the expandable tabs below to view the answers to the questions that we are most frequently asked.
+Find out more about Capturem technology: click on the expandable tabs below to view the answers to our most frequently asked questions.

 General questions about Capturem technology

 Capturem devices are designed for single use and have not been tested for multiple uses.

 How many elutions are required to recover most of your bound protein or antibody?

 That depends on the specific chemistries involved.
 We find that his-tagged and Protein A-based purification typically require 1–2 elutions, while Protein G and some streptavidin chemistries (e.g., Ab-Ab capture) require 2–3 elutions.

 What is the yield or capacity of Capturem plates and columns?